What Is the Role of an Executor in an Estate Plan?

 Mullen Holland & Cooper P.A. has assisted clients with estate planning for over 70 years.
 We understand the importance of protecting your assets and your family’s future.
 You should appoint an executor you trust to fulfill their duties and protect your loved one’s best interests.

-If you want to discuss your estate planning options or draft an estate plan, call Mullen Holland & Cooper P.A. at 704-864-6751 right now for your confidential consultation.
+If you want to discuss your estate planning options or draft an estate plan, call the experienced estate planning attorneys at Mullen Holland & Cooper P.A. at 704-864-6751 or contact us online right now for your confidential consultation.